Frequently Asked Questions

 Q: What kind of equipment does an umpire wear?

-A: Umpires will need to use a set of shin pads, an umpire’s mask, as well as a chest protector.
-The OMBA provides these at most diamonds, but it is recommended that each umpire purchase the equipment on their own and bring them with them to each game.
-Ensure that you bring them to each assigned game even though you may not be doing the plate.
+A: Umpires will need to purchase a set of shin pads, an umpire’s mask, as well as a chest protector.
+It is recommended that each umpire bring their equipment with them to each game even if not assigned to plate to be prepared for any scenario.